Green (Energy) Acres

 Supporting solar for everyone

-The GoSolar Shares Solar Program allows residential and business customers to cover some or all of their electrical needs by purchasing locally generated solar power.
+The TEP GoSolar Shares program allows residential and business customers to cover some or all of their electrical needs by purchasing locally generated solar power.

-The company also developed hundreds of rooftop solar arrays through its innovative TEP Residential Solar Program, a pilot project that provides fixed-price electric service for up to 25 years using solar arrays installed on customers’ homes.
+TEP also developed hundreds of rooftop solar arrays through its innovative TEP Residential Solar Program, a pilot project that provided fixed-price electric service using solar arrays installed on customers’ homes.

 Innovation in solar & other renewable resources

 TEP, which built its first large solar array more than a decade ago, understands the importance of innovation in advancing renewable energy.
-As described in TEP's 2016 Renewable Energy Standard and Tariff (REST) Implementation Plan, the recent completion of two innovative energy storage facilities will help enhance the resiliency of the local electric gird while allowing the company to study how such systems can support the expansion of solar power resources.
+We’re installing innovative energy storage systems to help enhance the resiliency of the local electric gird and support the expansion of solar power resources.